Culture And Traditions In Nepal

 Religion

 Sudra follows different religions.
 Although they were not allowed to enter temples in ancient times, Sudras followed Hinduism.
 As time passed, Sudra started following various religions, including Christianity, Islam, Buddhism, Sikhism, and Jainism.
-As Nepal is a secular country, everyone has the right to choose the religion in which they are comfortable.
+As Nepal is a secular country, everyone has the right to choose the religion they are comfortable with.
 Depending on the religion they follow, they engage in the same tradition.

 What is the Culture of Nepal?

-Nepal’s Culture is prosperous and diverse, reflecting its immense linguistic, religious, and racial variety.
-Generally, Nepali Culture is deeply rooted in Hinduism, as Hindus comprise the largest population, approximately 81%.
-Nepal is home to the most significant number of temples and numerous vibrant festivals.
-One of the notable aspects of Nepali Culture is its cultural diversity.
+The Culture is prosperous and diverse, reflecting its immense linguistic, religious, and racial variety.
+Generally, Nepali Culture is deeply rooted in Hinduism, as Hindus comprise approximately 81% of the population.
+Nepal is home to the largest number of temples and numerous vibrant festivals.
+One notable aspect of Nepali Culture is its diversity.
 Nepal is a secular country, where everyone is free to choose their religion.
-The cultural diversity of Nepal also makes the country different from other countries of the world.
+Nepal's cultural diversity also makes it different from other countries around the world.

 Besides Hinduism, Nepalis follow Buddhism, Islam, Kirat, and Christianity.
 Nepal's diverse religions make its Culture more interesting.
 The diverse festivals, languages, and ethnic communities represent Nepal's Culture and contribute to the country's unique identity.